-Looking for a sandal that will feel great on your feet, easily last you for years, and also turn heads?
+Looking for a sandal that will feel great on your feet, easily last you for years, and also turn some heads?
 Our Top Pick for Stylish Adventures, the Lala, has you covered on all fronts.
 While it has a very narrow fit and is also quite expensive, on the right foot and the right person, this is an incredibly impressive shoe.

 The molded polyurethane footbed of the Lala is wrapped in full-grain leather, giving it a slick and smooth finish that feels nice underfoot.
 The wide, supple straps are also full-grain leather with a microfiber lining and, while slightly stiff at first, they soften and break in quickly.

 When you slip on this sandal, you can't help but notice how well constructed it is.
 The gracefully contoured footbed and wide straps feel both pleasant and secure, and the hand-sewn leather toe post is comfortable and easy to get used to.
 Unfortunately, this shoe won't be super appealing to many wide-footed fashionistas, as it runs very narrow.
 The footbed also runs quite small, so if you have a half size foot be sure to order up.
 Oddly enough this OluKai is sized quite differently than the other ones we tested: the Ohana, our favorite model for comfort, and the Paniolo, another highly stylish choice.

 Despite both being a size 9, the OluKai Ohana was substantially longer and wider than the Lala.

 Some of our other favorite models for comfort were the super supportive Editors' Choice Birkenstock Gizeh and the cushy Base Camp Lite, our Best Buy for Sporty Adventures.